Colored-Coins/Colored-Coins-Block-Explorer/README.md

     -c, --conf <config-file-path>                      Load a custom configuration file
 ```

-Or just run it with the defualts using:
+Or just run it with the defaults using:

 ```sh
 $ cc-explorer